aliak00/optional/README.md

 * When you want to safely dispatch on types (`possibleNullClass.dispatch.someFuncion // safe`)
 * When you want a guaranteed non null object (`NotNull!Type`)
 * When you want to not crash with array access (`some([1, 2])[7] == none // no out of bounds exception`)

-## What about `std.typecons.Nullable` and `std.range.only`?

-It is NOT like the `Nullable` type in Phobos. `Nullable` is basically a pointer and applies pointer semantics to value types.
-It does not give you any safety guarantees and says nothing about the intent of "I might not return a value".
-Whereas `Optional` signifies intent on both reference and value types, and is safe to use without the need to check `isNull` before every usage.

-It is also NOT like `std.range.only`.
-D's `only` cannot be used to signify intent of a value being present or not, nor can be used for safe dispatching, nor the result of `only(value)` be passed around.
-It's only (heh) usage is to create a range out of a value so that values can act as ranges and be used seamlessly with `std.algorithms`.
-This `Optional` has a type constructor - `some` - that can be used for this purpose as well.

 ## Motivation for Optional